vini-karumuru/QAA/README.md

     *Hint* - recall ICA4 from Bi621.

 **To turn in your work for this assignment**:
-Please upload your Talapas batch script/code, FastQC plots, counts files generated from htseq-count, answers to questions, and any additional plots/code to github.
+Upload your Talapas batch script/code, FastQC plots, counts files generated from htseq-count, answers to questions, and any additional plots/code to github.
 You should create at most 2 files for submission (R markdown and the rendered pdf file) containing all these elements.
 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a figure legend for each image/graph/table you present.